Jacotsu/polibeepsync/docs/source/quickstart.rst

 Quickstart
 ===========

-After you've followed the instructions from the :doc:`installation` page, you can configure the application.
+After you've followed the instructions from the installation page (:doc:`installation-win` or :doc:`installation-linux`), you can configure the application.

 1. Insert usercode and password, then press "Try login credentials".
 If you